James Tilley (footballer)

-James Alexander David Tilley (born 13 June 1998) is an English professional footballer who plays as a forward or attacking midfielder for club Wycombe Wanderers.
+James Alexander David Tilley (born 13 June 1998) is an English professional footballer who plays as a forward or attacking midfielder for club AFC Wimbledon.

 Club career

 Brighton & Hove Albion

 Tilley made his debut professional appearance for Brighton on 2 May 2015, coming on as a substitute in the 95th minute for Jake Forster-Caskey, in Brighton's last game of the 2014–15 season in which they drew 0–0 away to Middlesbrough.
 Tilley's second appearance for Brighton came in a 2–4 League Cup victory over Oxford United in the 2016–17 season, with Tilley coming on as a substitute for Elvis Manu in the 87th minute.

 Tilley scored his first goal for Brighton in an EFL Cup tie against Barnet on 22 August 2017, where Brighton won 1–0 at Falmer Stadium.

 Loan to Cork City

 On 18 January 2019, it was confirmed that Tilley had joined League of Ireland club Cork City on a six-month loan.
 Tilley made his Cork City debut in the President's Cup on 9 February 2019 - Cork City lost 2–1 to Dundalk.
 On 15 February Tilley made his league debut for Cork City in a 1–0 away defeat against St Patrick's Athletic in the League of Ireland.
 Tilley scored his first goal for Cork on 1 April in a League Cup match against local side Cobh Ramblers.
 Opening the scoring in a 4–1 home victory to Cork.
 Tilley's loan spell ended with Cork sitting only just above the relegation zone.